-Furthermore, this fellowship constituted the basis of another institution that, like the ONCE Foundation, would focus on the most noble of purposes.
+Furthermore, this brotherliness constituted the bases of another institution that, like the ONCE Foundation, would focus on the most noble of purposes.
 We are, of course, referring to FOAL.

-The contribution to wealth generation in the country, taken to be creating employment for people with disabilities, constitutes another of the values characterising ONCE.
-ONCE was quick to realize that the coupon could not and should not be the only funding source, and so it invested strongly and unreservedly in the creation of employment for people with and without disabilities.
+The contribution to the generation of country wealth, this understood as the creation of employment for people with disabilities, constitutes another of the values characterising ONCE.
+This entity quickly realized that the coupon could not and should not be the only financing source, thus investing strongly and unreservedly on the creation of employment for people with and without disabilities.

-All the values mentioned above...its fighting and self-improving spirit, its independence, its autonomy, its team work and solidarity, as well as its fellowship and contribution to the wealth generation, have been conferred to FOAL from the very beginning, as proof of the success that it has been experiencing throughout the years with vocation and effort.
+All the values above mentioned: Its fighting and self-improving spirit; its independence; its autonomy; its team work and solidarity, as well as its brotherliness and its contribution to the generation of wealth have been conferred to FOAL from the very beginning, as proof of the success that it has been experiencing throughout the years with vocation and effort.
 FOAL represents for ONCE an investment for the future, a tool at the service of all people with visual disabilities in Latin America.
-Similarly to Spanish blind people then, who have finally become their own owners and who do not shirk when demanding their rights, Latin American blind people will, sooner rather than later, also enjoy a future that is already becoming their present.
+Similarly to Spanish blind people then, who have finally become their own owners and who do not tremble when demanding their rights, Latin American blind people will, sooner rather than later, also enjoy a future that is already becoming their present.

 FOAL has achieved many successes throughout its history.
-Some of them, the most tangible ones, are reflected within these pages.
-There is, however, still a long way to go in order to achieve a more just society.
-The Latin American associative network is gaining awareness of itself, which constitutes an essential premise towards self-liberation from ostracism, prejudices, indifference and abandonment.
-FOAL has participated actively in this awareness-raising process.
+Some of them, the most tangible ones, have been reflected within these pages.
+There is however a long way to go yet in order to achieve a more just society.
+The Latin American associative network is gaining awareness of itself, which constitutes an essential premise to liberate itself from ostracism, prejudices, indifference and abandonment.
+FOAL has actively participated in that process of gaining awareness.

-At the same time, training for people with disabilities in Latin America nowadays is still very poor, insufficient and, in many cases, non-existent.
+At the same time, the training of people with disabilities in Latin America nowadays is still very poor, insufficient and, in many cases, non-existent.
 However, FOAL has been demonstrating the capabilities of people with visual disabilities for years.
 It is enough with a bit of disposition and some aids that may adapt the resources available to us to obtain a high rate of performance from them.
-FOAL has infused through its work the idea that training people with visual disabilities is not so much an expense as it is an investment for the future.
+FOAL has infused through its work the idea that the training of people with visual disabilities is not so much an expense as it is an investment for the future.
 Gradually, that approach is also transforming the actual reality of those people.

-Finally, we should highlight the fact that FOAL has eagerly collaborated in the employment of people with disabilities in specific centres, in ordinary companies and also in self-employment projects for people with disabilities.
+Finally, we should highlight the fact that FOAL has eagerly collaborated in the employment of people with disabilities in specific centres, in ordinary companies and also in self-employed projects of people with disabilities.
 Who said fear?
 The most difficult barriers are the ones that we set ourselves up against.

 FOAL has eradicated stereotypes.
 It has not tried to convince anybody.
 It has just shown how things can be done in a different way.
-Consequently, politicians, businesspeople and civil society have been able to approach disability in a more honest, humane and real way, moving away from charitable and paternalistic attitudes.
+Subsequently, politicians, business men and civil society have been able to approach disability in a more honest, humane and real way, moving away from charitable and paternalistic attitudes.

-As subjects with rights, people with disabilities are neither asking for charity nor raising their voices so that their whims can come true.
-They demand to be citizens with full rights, nothing more and nothing less than that
+As subjects with rights, people with disabilities are neither asking for charity nor do they raise their voices so that their whims come true.
+They demand to be full-right citizens, nothing more and nothing less than that.

-The day will come when FOAL will remember the dark times as they become a thing of the past.
-In the meantime, though, its support and collaboration with Latin America continues to develop steadily, tirelessly, beautifully and productively.
-A step forward that would have been impossible to take without that prime motor represented by ONCE.
+A day will come when FOAL will remember the dark times as they become a thing of the past.
+In the meantime though, its support and collaboration with Latin America continues to develop steadily, tirelessly, beautifully and productively.
+A step forward that would have been impossible to take without that first motor represented by ONCE.

-CHAPTER VIII In Solidarity with the World
+Chapter VIII.
+In Solidarity with the World.